 “Seeing young people improve in the sport and how this positively affects their education and overall confidence, is great.”

-The unsociable hours.
+The job as a talent development coach has unsociable hours.
 Performance sport is a lifestyle and involves significant evening and weekend work as well as time away from home.
 Having to work with volunteers who want to maintain the status quo and try and knock back initiatives to drive the sport forwards.

-£23,000 upwards.
-It can be dependent on the sport and level you’re working at.
+How much does a Talent Development Coach earn in a year is often an important question.
+Salary can start at £23,000 and is dependent on the sport and level you’re working at.
 Performance directors can get very good salaries.

 Being a Talent Development Coach is an exciting and enjoying job that always offers something new.
 We have lots more information on the site about careers in sport science as well as in teaching and coaching.

 Watch our Careers in Sports Coaching webinar on our YouTube channel